 Corinne’s an exceptional storyteller with the ability to carefully craft thought-provoking films that affect people’s hearts.

-She started her first video production business in 2003 at the age of 19, shaping it over the last 15 years into Fire Films.
-Along the way she honed her storytelling and production skills in the Australian television drama industry, working in the camera department on top rating shows such as Rush, City Homicide, Stingers, Offspring, Winners and Losers, Underbelly, The Pacific, and more.
+She started her first video production business in 2003, shaping it over the last 20 years into Fire Films.
+Along the way she honed her storytelling and production skills in the Australian television drama industry, working in the camera department on top rating shows such as Rush, City Homicide, Stingers, Offspring, Underbelly, Steven Spielberg's The Pacific, and more.

-As a health science communicator, Corinne has presented at conferences, film screenings and industry events around the world.
-In 2017 she delivered a workshop on the effective use of video for dementia awareness and education at the Alzheimer’s Disease International conference in Japan.
+As a health-science communicator, Corinne has presented at conferences, film screenings and industry events around the world, including a workshop on the effective use of video for dementia awareness and education at the Alzheimer’s Disease International conference in Japan.

-Corinne holds a Bachelor of Communication Studies (Digital Television Production) from the University of New England, and is currently completing a Bachelor of Science at Monash University.
+Corinne holds a Bachelor of Communication Studies (Digital Television Production) from the University of New England and a Bachelor of Science (Physiology) from Monash University.

 Director / Post Producer